 In accordance with 40 CFR §§1501.7, 1503, and 1506.6, the USACE initiated public involvement and agency scoping activities to solicit input on the 2020 Shoreline Management Plan revision process, as well as identify allocation proposals, and identify significant issues related to the Proposed Action.
 The USACE began its public involvement process with a public scoping meeting to provide an avenue for public and agency stakeholders to ask questions and provide comments.
 This public scoping meeting was held on 15 May 2019 at the TGCC Event Center, 1009 East Jefferson, Whitney, Texas 76692.
-The USACE, Fort Worth District, placed advertisements on the USACE webpage, social media, and print publications prior to the public scoping meeting (see Attachment F).
-Agency and stakeholder coordination is on-going throughout this process.
+The USACE, Fort Worth District, placed advertisements on the USACE webpage, social media, and print publications prior to the public scoping meeting.
+A second public meeting was held on 11 February 2020 at the TGCC Event Center, 1009 East Jefferson, Whitney, Texas 76692.
+The USACE, Fort Worth District, placed advertisements on the USACE webpage, social media, and local print publication prior to the public meeting (Attachment F).
+Agency and stakeholder coordination were on-going throughout this process.
+A summary of public comments and USACE responses can be found in Appendix G of the 2020 Shoreline Management Plan.